TeamNut/MapEditor-with-CotEngine/README.md

 Modify following values in above file.
 * MAX_OBJECT

 Also you can change gap of grid to grid placing delicacy.
 But you have to remember: It tool's object batch method uses *object pooling*.
-So the MAX_OBJECT grow bigger, become load grow bigger.
+So the MAX_OBJECT grow bigger, maybe become load grow bigger.

 ## How to use
 ### About place